Dominik Paquet – iPSC-models of brain diseases

 Phone: +49 89 4400 46222

-Merle Bublitz, Master student
+Merle Bublitz, GSN graduate student

 Merle grew up in Hannover, Germany, after which she moved to Iowa, USA, to become a student athlete at Morningside University and obtain her BSc in Biology and Mathematics.
 During her Bachelor’s she worked with Dr. Chad Leugers investigating the role of tau protein and abnormal MAPK signaling pathways in Alzheimer’s disease.
 She also spent one semester at Griffith University in Australia with a focus on computational biology.
 In 2019, Merle became a master’s student with the GSN.
 After a research internship with Prof. David Franklin, where she investigated the impact of positive reinforcement learning in dual adaptation, she joined the PaquetLab for a research internship in October 2020.
 For her master’s thesis she is studying CRISPR/Cas9-edited iPSCs as a model system for AD.